| Here's my boyfriend! He isn't real.

 Man who married a fictional character.

 Humans are a social species, in turn that means it's genetically inevitable to desire human interaction and connection.
-Of course, this is a need showcased in animals too, it really is just a natural phenomenon.
+Of course, this is a need showcased in animals as well, it really is just a natural phenomenon.
 Why?
 Look at ants.
 One ant is nothing, many can cause quite the hassle.
 It is a give and take, a mutual understanding and support.
 Of course, the average human being is intelligent in that regard which comes with its difficulties (though with some of the rudeness I see these days it's quite hard to truly believe those words, but no matter.)

 Taking myself as an example, I find myself unusually uncomfortable around people.
-Fact of the matter is that as much as people a bit lamb-minded, following about any trend or common mindset in their surroundings, they're still deeply complex individuals that CAN go beyond their set way of being.
+Fact of the matter is that as much as people are bit lamb-minded, following any trend or common mindset in their surroundings, they're still deeply complex individuals that CAN go beyond their set ways of being.
 I think that animals are much less deceptive than the average human is.
 Sure, humans can generally be predictable.
 But I feel like the chance for a sudden change of mind, life or being is much more prominent and common in humans compared to the average animal.
 That is something I consider in my every interaction, knowing how deceptive people can be no matter how much you can try to recognize the signs of lies.
 Humans have made deception ever so easier simply through the fact we speak through words with a variety of meanings, rather than JUST tone and body language.

 Long story short: Human beings are complex and somewhat unpredictable.